How To Save Money On Amtrak Tickets

 For example, when booking a business class ticket on the Lincoln Service between Chicago and St. Louis.

-Each person pays a rail fare and one room cost for room accommodations.
+Each person pays a rail fare and a one-room cost for room accommodations.
 In the City of New Orleans, the roomette costs $269 for one person and $404 for two people without a discount.
 For this example, each person pays $108 to ride the train, and the room costs $135.
 So, $108 (first rider) + $108 (second rider) + $135 (room price) = $351 for two people.

 Room reservation includes all scheduled dining car meals on the train.